 The Browns waived backup inside linebacker Zac Diles to make room for McDonald, whom the Colts cut Monday.

 The 6-foot-6, 310-pound McDonald, 26, appeared in two games this season with the Seattle Seahawks.
 It was the first regular-season action of his NFL career.

 According to the Colts' website, McDonald was diagnosed with testicular cancer in May while participating in the Carolina Panthers’ offseason program.
 The mass was surgically removed the day after doctors discovered it.

 "It was obviously surprising," McDonald said in June, according to ESPN.com.
 "I just kind of made up my mind not to get down, not to let it affect me, as much as I could.To read more or comment...

-Browns coach Mike Pettine met with reporters Wednesday before practice.
+Browns coach Mike Pettine met with reporters Monday.
 Below is a transcript from the news conference provided by the team.